 Slovenia.

-An unexpected jewel nestled next to the Julian Alps.
+An unexpected jewel nestled next to the Julian Alps, and highly worthy of a spot on your itinerary.

 Slovenia was the hidden jewel our European road trip.
 For months we had a two-day gap in between the Dolomites and Croatia, trying to figure out the best place to break up the drive between locations.
 We looked into staying in Rovinj, Istria or Trieste, Italy.
 But nothing seemed right.